kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 <script src="https://gist.github.com/kamranayub/eaf4c4e4983ecb2d0b37.js"></script>

+I've also added it to [GitHub](https://github.com/kamranayub/PKCS12ProtectedConfigurationProvider).
 You can download the DLL directly from [GitHub](https://github.com/kamranayub/PKCS12ProtectedConfigurationProvider/releases/tag/v1.0.1).
 Once done, you can change the entry in the config to:

 ```
     <configProtectedData>